antocruo/ADM-HW1/README.md

 Repository for the 1st ADM homework

 - HW1.pynb contains the solutions of the exercises completed, in a jupyter notebook, where each cell contains an exercise.
-- HackerRank_Submission.pdf contains a pdf printout of the submissions.
+- stamps folder contains "HackerRank_Submission.pdf", a pdf printout of the submissions.